Monday – Friday

 Supporting Families with Special Medical & Educational Needs

-The Exceptional Family Member Program (EFMP) provides on-going non-medical case management services tailored to the unique needs of the family through needs assessments,
+The Exceptional Family Member Program (EFMP) provides on-going non-medical case management services tailored to the unique needs of the family through needs assessments, community outreach, resources, deployment support, education, information & referrals and more.
+Services are open to anyone with base access.

 Resources & Downloads